gamemanual0/gm0/source/docs/hardware-basics/kit-and-hardware-guide/3d-printing.rst

   TPU also has very high layer bonding strength compared to other filament types, making it suitable for high load applications that do not need to be stiff.
-  Must print TPU on a printer with a direct extruder, will not work on bowden extruders.
+  TPU must be printed on a printer with a direct extruder.
+  It will not work on bowden extruders.
   A bowden extruder is mounted on the frame of the 3D printer and is connected to the nozzle with a flexible tube that guides the filament.
   A direct extruder will be mounted directly on the nozzle assembly,